dotweblabs/twirl/README.md

 twists aims to provide a lightweight Object mapping framework.
 Without adding complexity into the api.

-Persisting POJO's, Maps and (soon Primitive types) directly into the com.textquo.twist.datastore.
+Persisting POJO's, Maps and (soon Primitive types) directly into the Datastore.

 [![Show me a Demo at Codio](https://codio-public.s3.amazonaws.com/sharing/demo-in-ide.png)](https://codio.com/kerbymart/twist)